Skip to main content

 Compact supports expressions that perform the higher-order operations map and (left) fold over vectors.

-Map expressions have the form map f over v over v ... where map and over are keywords, f is a circuit or witness, and the vs are expressions.
-A circuit or witness taking n arguments can be mapped over n vectors by providing n over clauses.
+Map expressions have the form map(f, v, v, ...) where map is a keyword, f is a circuit or witness taking at least one argument, and the vs are expressions.
+A circuit or witness taking n arguments can be mapped over n vectors by providing n vector subexpressions to the map.

-Fold expressions have the form fold f e over v over v ... where fold and over are keywords, f is a circuit or witness, and e and the vs are expressions.
-A circuit or witness taking n+1 arguments can be folded over an initial value e and n vectors by providing n over clauses.
+Fold expressions have the form fold(f, e, v, v, ...) where fold is a keyword, f is a circuit or witness, and e and the vs are expressions.
+A circuit or witness taking n+1 arguments can be folded over an initial value e and n vectors by providing n vector subexpressions to the fold.

 The syntax of the circuit or witness is given by the grammar production for fun in the section Circuit and witness calls above.

-Map expressions are evaluated by evaluating the over subexpressions from left to right.
+Map expressions are evaluated by evaluating the vector subexpressions from left to right.
 These values are the input vector values.
 The witness or circuit f is then applied in turn, from index 0 up to index n-1, to arguments taken from the input vector values.
 The result is a vector of length n where each ith element is the result of applying f to the ith elements of the corresponding input vector values.

-Fold expressions are evaluated by evaluating the initial value expression e and then evaluating the over subexpressions from left to right.
-The values of the over expressions are the input vector values.
+Fold expressions are evaluated by evaluating the initial value expression e and then evaluating the vector subexpressions from left to right.
+The values of the vector expressions are the input vector values.
 The witness or circuit f is then applied in turn, from index 0 up to index n-1, to an accumulator value argument and arguments taken from the input vector values.
 The 0th (initial) accumulator value is the value of the expression e, and each subsequent i+1th accumulator value is the result of applying f to the ith accumulator value and to the ith elements of the corresponding input vector values.
 The result is the nth (final) accumulator value where n is the length of the input vectors.

 Ledger assignment expressions

-Compact has ledger assignment expressions.
+Compact has ledger assignment statements.
 They have the form lhs op e where lhs is a ledger expression as defined in the section Ledger expressions above, op is one of the assignment operators = (assignment), += (addition assigment), or -= (subtraction assignment), and e is an expression.

 expr ledger . id ledger-accessor = expr